haixinsong/nginx-ssl-proxy-companion/README.md

-# This is a docker-based nginx proxy project that automatically configures ssl
+# A docker-compose tamplate that nginx reverse proxy with automatically configures ssl

 ## Create a docker network